About John Fyfe

-Over the years, John has been the senior partner in a firm of chartered architects, director of a leisure consultancy company, an expert witness in buildings-related litigation cases, author of advisory text for facilities and curriculum for physical education in Scotland and a Western Equestrian Society approved riding instructor.
+John was born in 1942.
+Over the years, he has been the senior partner in a firm of chartered architects, director of a leisure consultancy company, director of a swimming club, an expert witness in buildings-related litigation cases, author of advisory text for facilities and curriculum for physical education in Scotland and a Western Equestrian Society approved riding instructor.

-His hobbies have included golf, dinghy racing, gardening and plant rearing, poultry breeding, bee keeping, photography, art, yoga, horse riding, driving fast cars, teaching and recently, archery/arrow making.
+His hobbies have included golf, dinghy racing, gardening and plant rearing, poultry breeding, bee keeping, photography, art, yoga, horse riding, driving fast cars, teaching, woodworking and, in recent years, archery and making crowned and crested custom wooden arrows for sale to discerning archers.

 A major passion of his, developed over the last 20 years, was to promote Western riding, and to support people who train their own horses.
 Horses and people need to be able to enjoy their life together.